 Very few people in the western world (and further) in the 80s and 90s needed explanation of who IBM were, and what they did and stood for.
-They were one of the world’s leading brands.
-And are still well known today – That is what you’re aiming for.
+They were one of the world’s leading brands, and are still well known today – That is what you’re aiming for.
 To be recognised, even if it’s just in your own particular field.

-You may already have some idea of what you think your company represents, what you yourself want it to be – But if you can be very focussed on identifying the strengths, weaknesses, opportunities and threats for your business (Known, strangely, as a SWOT analysis), you can boil down to the essentials.
-Essentially, you’re looking at what you and the team are good at, where you’re weak, and what is good and bad in your industry and immediate area of concern.
+You may already have some idea of what you think your company represents, what you yourself want it to be – But if you can be very focussed on identifying the strengths, weaknesses, opportunities and threats for your business (known as a SWOT analysis), you can boil down to the essentials.
+Essentially, you’re looking at what you and the team are good at, where you’re weak, what is good and bad in your industry and any immediate areas of concern.
 From that you can identify ways to minimise your weaknesses, avoid being blindsided by competitors, and use the things you’re good at to draw in customers and pursue opportunities to grow and develop more.

 With this knowledge, you can identify what you should be shouting about, so you’re promoting the best things about your team and products, while ensuring you avoid drawing attention to your weaknesses.
 It makes you and your team more confident, because you know who you are, and where you’re going.

-Get a mission statement for your team, know your target market, decide if your promotions and website are going to be serious, silly, amusing and nostalgic – And then build your colour choices, layout and graphics to suit are all great places to start with strengthening your brand.
+Implementing a mission statement for your team, knowing your target market and target customers and deciding if your promotions and website are going to be serious, silly, amusing and nostalgic – And then building your colour choices, layout and graphics to suit are all great places to start with strengthening your brand.